pentandra/spec/README.md

-These specifications are not intended to stand alone, isolated and independent, but to be refined over time through use in web applications and open research systems and platforms, and designed for practical, everyday use.
+These specifications are not intended to stand alone, isolated and independent, but to be refined over time through use in web applications and open research systems and platforms.
+They are designed for practical, everyday use.

 ## Vocabularies & Goals